gladykov/chain.train/README.md

 ## Bugs and contributions

-Please tell me about bugs, ideas and please make contributions.
+Contributions are more than welcomed.
+Tell me about bugs and ideas.
 There are many use cases which I didn't thought of or didn't implement yet.
 Goal here is to be universal out-of-the box experience.
 Main assumption to follow:
-- do as many checks as possible when defining schema - running tests takes time, so we want to catch anything before executing actual queries
+- do as many checks as possible when defining schema - running tests takes time, so we want to catch anything before executing actual queries.

 ## I have a big project, can you help me setup this stuff?